Frequently Asked Questions

 Need help?
 Wondering what we're all about?
 We've got the answers right here!

-The Foundation works as a catalyst for emerging needs that are innovative and pioneering.
+.
 The Fayetteville School District serves every child that walks through the door, regardless of race, disability, or income.
 Through state-of-the-art grants submitted by Fayetteville teachers, students experience extraordinary educational opportunities- many for the first time.

-Our ethos is to support promising new programs that spark our students education, while preserving public dollars for the work of schools.
+Our ethos is to support promising new programs that spark our students education while preserving public dollars for the work of schools.

 The Foundation’s endowment is made up of a merged pool of Funds that provides scholarships to students and grants to teachers and staff.
 Funds are distributed in response to grant and scholarship applications.

 The Foundation’s endowment principal is never spent and remains intact, enabling the endowment to grow, maintain its "spending power" and provide a permanent stream of income over time.
 Only the net income from the Foundation's endowment is available for projects, preserving the principal to provide a perpetual source of funding.
 This investment in education guarantees many vital programs and opportunities will remain in place for future generations of Fayetteville's students.